paulomcnally/json-api-response/README.md

     {
       "error": {
-        "message": "This is a error",
+        "message": "This is an error",
         "type": "ExampleException",
         "code": 1
       }